 How Creditors Evaluate Your Creditworthiness

-Most, but not all, of the information creditors want so they can make these decisions comes from your credit report and your credit scores.
+Most, of the information creditors want so they can make these decisions comes from your credit report and your credit scores.
 In order to understand how the information used in your credit score and report affect your credit, it’s important to know how creditors evaluate your credit worthiness.
-Most of what creditors consider is in your report, but some things are not.
+Although most of what creditors consider is in your report, some things are not.
 (Learn the basics of credit reports and credit scores.)

 Here are some of the factors many creditors consider: